MedadRufus/music-transcription-1/README.md

 # MuTr
-Transcribe guitar recordings in WAVE format to notes and tablatures (Guitar Pro 5 format).
+Transcribe guitar recordings in WAVE format to Midi format.
 Pipeline steps:
 - Onset detection
 - Polyphonic pitch detection
 - String and fret detection
 - Tempo detection
 - Mapping of onset times to discrete notes in measures
-- GP5 export
+- Midi export

-Also offers functionality to compare GP5 files and convert MIDI files to GP5.
 The system is implemented in Python 3.5.

 ## Installation